Twin blasts leave nine injured in Jammu two days ahead of Rahul Gandhi-led Yatra's arrival | Law-Order

 An official identified the injured as Suhail Iqbal, Vishav Partap, Vinod Kumar, Arjun Kumar, Amit Kumar, Rajesh Kumar and Aneesh – all residents of Jammu - and Sushil Kumar of Doda.

+Early this month, two cousins - aged four and 16 - were killed when an improvised explosive device (IED) went off in Dangri village in Jammu's Rajouri area, 14 hours after terrorists had shot dead four people there.

+The terrorists, locals had claimed, had planted the IED on the day of the shooting and it was missed during the scanning by police and security officials who had cordoned off the area.

-The officials said the whole area was cordoned off by joint teams of police and CRPF immediately after the first explosion which was followed by another blast 15 minutes later.
+The officials on Saturday said the whole area was cordoned off by joint teams of police and CRPF immediately after the first explosion which was followed by another blast 15 minutes later.

 A thorough sanitisation operation was carried out and forensic experts, bomb disposal squad and sniffer dogs were also pressed into service to look for clues, they said.